(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 E-E archival number: E-E-189031

-(E-E) Evgenij Kozlov, born 1955 in Leningrad, lives and works in Berlin.
-He was a participant of the 55th Biennale di Venezia (2013).
+Since 2005, Kozlov has been signing his works exclusively with “E-E” (prior to that, occasionally), pronounced “ye-ye”, and in 2013, made his signature part of his name, wishing that his proper name should ultimately disappear.
 His works are in international collections and museums, among them Tate Modern, London, Centre Pompidou, Paris, The Russian Museum, Saint Petersburg, Muzeum Sztuki, Lodz, The Berlin House of Representatives, and The Wende Museum, California.

 (E-E) Evgenij Kozlov